zombieTDV/CNN_and_Beta-VAE-/README.md

 Overview:
--My newest version on AvK( my library for Deep learning, you can think of it like a meme copy of Tensorflow or Pytorch ), this time, I added tons more things compared to the old version in HM_GPT
+-My newest version on AvK( my library for Deep learning, you can think of it like a meme copy of Tensorflow or Pytorch ).
+-This time, I added tons more things compared to the old version in HM_GPT.
 -With roughly 2500 lines of code, I used it for Convolutional Neural Networks and Beta-Variational-Autoencoder.
 -I added a lot of comments, documents, and overviews of every file.